-The Cells At Work!
-Season 2 anime has the opportunity to build on the success of the anime series by expanding into a new body of work.
+What’s more, the Cells At Work!
+CODE BLACK anime has the opportunity to build on the success of the anime series by expanding into a new body of work.

 Character designer Takahiko Yoshida (Welcome To The NHK) is also the chief animation director.
 Kenta Mimuro and Keiko Tomaki also created some of the character designs.
 Re:ZERO and Girls’ Last Tour music composer Kenichiro Suehiro is creating the music for the Cells At Work!
 Season 2 anime.